Built on a complete data model

 Live in beta today

-What you can use right now — the core four, four channels, privacy, and the daily AI digest.
+What you can use right now — the core four, five channels, privacy, the daily AI digest, AND the Action Layer (experiments/popups/tours/personalization/boards).

 Core four, always on